-The Communication Department would like to welcome Keith Pezzoli, Ph.D., director of field research and a lecturer in urban studies and planning at UC San Diego.
-Keith will be directing the urban studies program and working closely with the Communication Department to incorporate the program within our curricular framework.
+The Communication Department would like to welcome its newest faculty member, Keith Pezzoli.
+Keith will serve as Director of the Urban Studies and Planning Program at UC San Diego, and will be working closely with the Communication Department to incorporate the program within our curricular framework.
 Off campus, Pezzoli directs The Global Action Research Center (The Global ARC), a not-for-profit organization that promotes just and sustainable bioregionalism.
 Pezzoli's work integrates science, green business, art and multimedia communications for healthy communities through progressive social networking regionally and globally.
 It's an exciting time ahead!

 Carol Padden, a MacArthur award-winning scholar of sign languages and a longtime member of the university community at UC San Diego – first as a graduate student in Linguistics and then a faculty member in Communication – will begin her service as the new dean of social sciences on Oct.
 1, 2014.